Tokyo holds 1-day gym meet to show Olympics may be possible

 “I know it is natural to think this way,” he added.
 “But I would like people to change their minds from: We can’t hold the Olympics to how can we do it?”

 Uchimura pointed out that many athletes had not been able to practice and many have gone the entire year without any competition.
-How will they qualify?

 If the Olympics happen, these will not be Olympics like any other.
 Rules will be strict.
 Travel will be limited.
 And despite all the precautions, some athletes are bound to get COVID-19 and be removed from the competition.
 IOC President Thomas Bach and Vice President John Coates have acknowledged this.